cirosantilli/linux-cheat/kernel/makefile.md

 How to compile and install the kernel.

-To get up and running really fast, use <https://github.com/cirosantilli/runlinux>
+To get up and running really fast, use <https://github.com/cirosantilli/runlinux>.
+The kernel userland minimal hello world is: <http://superuser.com/a/991733/128124>

 Tested on `v4.0`.